 Burris Laboratory School's admissions procedures are intended to create a diverse student population in response to its role in teacher preparation in the state of Indiana.
 Moreover, the school is prepared to provide appropriate educational programs for students with special needs.
 Because Burris identifies itself as a family school, admissions will continue to focus on enabling siblings to attend Burris.
 Whenever there are grade level openings, current Burris families will be offered priority for admission of siblings who do not attend Burris.
 When class enrollment openings remain after sibling registration, Burris will utilize a lottery system for applications from families with no current Burris children.
 The school will admit students only at the beginning of the academic year, unless an unusual situation arises.
-By February 8, 2013, all current Burris students will indicate their intent to enroll for 2013-2014.
-From this information, an estimate will be generated for the number of grade level openings for the 2013-2014 school year.
+At the beginning of each year all current Burris students will indicate their intent to enroll for the next school year.
+From this information, an estimate will be generated for the number of grade level openings for the next school year.

-Kindergarten: Burris Laboratory School's kindergarten is full-day.
-For the 2013-2014 school year, applications for non-sibling kindergarten openings will be accepted from October 2012 until March 15, 2013.
-The non-sibling kindergarten lottery will be held at 3:30 p.m. in the Burris auditorium on Thursday, March 21, 2013.
-This lottery will fill the 2013-2014 kindergarten openings not filled by siblings and will provide a waiting list to fill openings that might occur after the lottery.
-Students entering Kindergarten in 2013-2014 must be 5 years of age on or before August 1, 2013.
+Kindergarten: Kindergarten at Burris Laboratory School is a full-day program.
+The lottery will fill the next school year's kindergarten openings not filled by siblings and will provide a waiting list to fill openings that might occur after the lottery.
+Students entering Kindergarten must be 5 years of age on or before August 1 of that year.

-Grades 1-12: For the 2013-2014 school year, applications for non-siblings in grades 1-12 will be accepted from October 2012 until April 13, 2013.
-The non-sibling lottery for grades 1-12 will be held at 2:00 p.m. in the Burris auditorium on Wednesday, April 17, 2013.
-This lottery will fill any existing openings in grades 1-12 not filled by siblings and/or will provide a waiting list to fill openings that might occur after the lottery.
+Grades 1-11: For the next school year, applications for non-siblings in grades 1-11 will be accepted.
+The lottery will fill any existing openings in grades 1-11 not filled by siblings and/or will provide a waiting list to fill openings that might occur after the lottery.

 There is no Burris Admissions Committee.
-The principal will be responsible for public announcement for applications for 2013-2014.
 The main office will accept sibling registrations and applications for inclusion in the lottery.
-The principal (or designee) will conduct the lottery and administer the registration process, including offering admission to students from the waiting list at the beginning of the 2013-2014 academic year.
+The principal (or designee) will conduct the lottery and administer the registration process, including offering admission to students from the waiting list.

 Ball State University has an Admissions Appeal Committee and a policy in place for appealing admission decisions under very limited circumstances.